-To coincide with a 60th Birthday Symposium in his honor, Stephen L. Buchwald, the Camille Dreyfus Professor of Chemistry and Associate Head of the Department, and his wife Susan Haber, with a gift of $100,000 have established the Buchwald-Haber Family Fund, an endowed fund benefiting the Department of Chemistry to support graduate students with a preference for those studying organic chemistry.
+In August 2015 to coincide with a 60th Birthday Symposium in his honor, Stephen L. Buchwald, the Camille Dreyfus Professor of Chemistry and Associate Head of the Department, and his wife Susan Haber, with a gift of $100,000 established the Buchwald-Haber Family Fund, an endowed fund benefiting the Department of Chemistry to support graduate students with a preference for those studying organic chemistry.

 “MIT and the Chemistry Department have been instrumental in my success,” says Professor Buchwald.
 “The key has been the exceptional quality of the graduate students.
 Susan and I feel that this fund in some small way can symbolize our gratitude for their outstanding effort.”